getpinga/pinga-panel/README.md

 [![SWUbanner](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md)

-The Pinga PHP framework offers a collection of tested third-party tools for building robust and scalable web applications or APIs.
-Designed for streamlined and efficient development, it allows for a focus on project functionality and user experience.
-Rigorously tested for quality and reliability, this framework is suitable for simple to complex projects.
+The Pinga PHP framework is an exceptional toolset that includes a collection of thoroughly tested third-party components, ideal for building robust and scalable web applications and APIs.
+Designed to optimize and streamline the development process, the framework allows developers to concentrate on delivering high-quality functionality and an exceptional user experience.

+One of the standout features of the Pinga PHP framework is its built-in user control panel.
+This control panel is a comprehensive and user-friendly interface that provides complete management of all aspects of your SaaS applications.
+With this boilerplate template, it's easy to integrate and implement the control panel into your projects, giving your users a seamless and intuitive experience.

+Thanks to its rigorous testing and emphasis on quality and reliability, the Pinga PHP framework is suitable for projects of all sizes and complexities.
+Whether you're building a simple website or a sophisticated enterprise-level application, this framework provides the tools you need to get the job done efficiently and effectively.
+And with the boilerplate control panel, your SaaS applications will be up and running in no time.

 ## Our set of components